 Paying in GBP

-Some holidaymakers opt to pay in their home currency because it’s more familiar and you know exactly how much you’ll be charged in GBP.
+Some travellers opt to pay in their home currency because it’s more familiar and they know exactly how much they’ll be charged in GBP.

-But when you choose to make foreign payments in GBP, the merchant is allowed to set its own exchange rate to convert the amount you’re spending into GBP.
-It may also add extra conversion fees on top of this.
+But if you choose to make foreign payments in GBP, the merchant is allowed to set its own exchange rate to convert the amount you’re spending into GBP.
+They may also add extra conversion fees on top of this.

-If DCC is applied, you'll typically be charged around 6 per cent on each transaction, but it can often be more than this.1
+If DCC is applied, you'll typically be charged around 6% on each transaction.
+But it can often be more than this.

-Some retailers are often given an incentive to use DCC to earn extra cash – either through a favourable exchange rate or additional conversion fees.
+Some retailers are given an incentive to use DCC to earn extra cash.
+This may be through a favourable exchange rate, or additional conversion fees.

 Paying in local currency